BestTimesToVisit.com Logo

 packing

 Tallinn experiences distinct seasons, so pack accordingly.
-Summers are mild and pleasant, but bring layers as evenings can cool down.
-Winters are cold and snowy, so a warm, waterproof coat, hat, gloves, and sturdy, waterproof boots are essential.
-Even in summer, a light waterproof jacket is a good idea for unpredictable showers.
+Summers are generally mild and pleasant, perfect for exploring, but bring layers as evenings can cool down.
+Winters are cold and snowy, so a warm, waterproof coat, hat, gloves, and sturdy, waterproof boots are essential if you're visiting between November and March.

 safety